How to Install and Setup WireGuard VPN on Ubuntu Server

 • Access to the server through a non-root user and having Sudo privileges

-Note: In this tutorial, one method is to use two Ubuntu servers with different versions and matching patches, configure one Ubuntu server as a host to run WireGuard and the other remote Ubuntu server as a client.
-If this method is not compatible with your conditions, you can choose the second method, which requires you to use an Ubuntu server as a host to run WireGuard and your local device as a peer client machine.
+Note: You can use two Ubuntu servers with different versions and patches, set up one as a WireGuard host and the other remote Ubuntu server as a client.
+If this method is incompatible with your conditions, you can use an Ubuntu server as a host to run WireGuard and your local device as a peer client machine.

 $ sudo apt update